ueberdosis/tiptap/docs/api/commands/focus.md

 By default, it’s restoring the cursor position (and text selection).
 Pass a position to move the cursor too.

+`options: { scrollIntoView: boolen }`

+Defines whether to scroll to the cursor when focusing.
+Defaults to `true`.

 ## Usage
 ```js
 // Set the focus to the editor